segp-uob/segp/dev/Worksheets/3_Angular_dashboard.md

 # Angular dashboard

-A common usecase for the Angular framework, and indeed web applications in general, is to display data.
-Angular is brilliant for data driven applications.
-In this workshop we will be extending the 'boilerplate' Angular application to include our own charts and data.
+A common usecase for the Angular framework, and indeed SPAs in general, is to display data.
+In the past complex and custom desktop software was required to create interactive 'data dashboards'.
+Now we can do everything in the modern web browser.
+Angular is brilliant for data driven applications but data viz tools are not included 'out of the box'.
+In this workshop we will therefore be extending the 'boilerplate' Angular application to include our own charts and data.
 We will be using a few other node modules so we will cover installing those and integrating third party tools (which you almost certainly will do!).
+Everyone should try to complete the walkthrough this week as it gives a solid foundation to understand how a MEAN stack site works...!

 > ### Milestone checklist
 > - [ ] Essential: [Workshop walkthrough](videos/3.ogg)
 > - [ ] Recommended: [Intro to Chart.js (3 minutes)](https://www.youtube.com/watch?v=2UVHI9UaONw)
+> - [ ] Recommended: [Intro to Bootstrap] (60 minutes)(https://getbootstrap.com/docs/4.0/getting-started/introduction/)
 > - [ ] Essential: Add charts.js to your project
 > - [ ] Essential: Import bootstrap
-> - [ ] Essential: Create some charts!
+> - [ ] Essential: Create the demonstration charts
 > - [ ] Essential: Setup routing
-> - [ ] Recommended: Test your new dashboard!
+> - [ ] Recommended: Test your new dashboard with your own charts!
 ***

 ## Create a template project